Predicting Class Distribution Shift for Reliable Domain Adaptive Object Detection: Experiments

 \subsection{Experimental Settings}

 \textbf{Scenarios}.
-We validate our proposed method using two scenarios previously used for UDA-OD, and one novel scenario that captures a more extreme class distribution shift. \begin{itemize} \item{Adaptation from small to large dataset (C2B): as in previous work \cite{prob_teacher, free_lunch, categorical_regularisation}, we utilise Cityscapes \cite{cityscapes} as a small source dataset and BDD100k daytime \cite{bdd} images as the large and diverse target domain.} \item{Adaptation from normal to foggy weather (C2F): this commonly studied scenario uses Cityscapes \cite{cityscapes} as the source domain and Foggy Cityscapes \cite{foggy_cityscapes} as the target domain.
-To compare with the optimal performance of the current state of the art \cite{prob_teacher}, we use all three levels of fog.} \item{Adaptation from daytime to night (C2N): we propose a novel benchmark to further explore the impact of class distribution shift on UDA-OD.
+We validate our proposed method using two scenarios previously used for UDA-OD, and one novel scenario that captures a more extreme class distribution shift. \begin{itemize} \item{Adaptation from small to large dataset (C2B): as in previous work \cite{prob_teacher, free_lunch, categorical_regularisation}, we utilise Cityscapes \cite{cityscapes} as a small source dataset and BDD100k daytime \cite{bdd} images as the large and diverse target domain.
+The shift in location in this scenario produces significant class distribution shift.} \item{Adaptation from normal to foggy weather (C2F): this commonly studied scenario uses Cityscapes \cite{cityscapes} as the source domain and Foggy Cityscapes \cite{foggy_cityscapes} as the target domain.
+To compare with the optimal performance of the current state of the art \cite{prob_teacher}, we use all three levels of fog.} \item{Adaptation from daytime to night (C2N): we propose a novel benchmark to explore the impact of more extreme class distribution shift on UDA-OD.
 We utilise Cityscapes \cite{cityscapes} as the source domain and BDD100k night \cite{bdd} as the target domain.} \end{itemize}